YonuNautilus/LoreViewer/LoreViewerUnitTests/TestData/ValidFiles/FieldsTest.md

+﻿# This section tests nested attributes {NestedFieldsTestObject}

+- flat parent:
+  - flat nested field 1:
+    - double nested field 1
+  - *bold nested field:* value

-﻿# This is a valid markdown with bullet point fields/attributes {ListFieldsObject}
+# This is a valid markdown with bullet point fields/attributes {ListFieldsObject}

 - flat: This is a flat attribute
 - **flat with bold:** flat attribute with bold name